JungVictor/jungvictor.github.io/basic-usage.md

 * Call the method `mdd.addArc(Node source, int arcValue, Node destination)`
 * Call the method `mdd.addArcAndNode(Node source, int arcValue, Node destination, int layer)`

-I already talked about the second method in the previous section about adding a node the the MDD.
 The first option is always better than the second one in term of complexity, because the second perform an additional operation to check whether the node is already existing in the MDD or not.
 If you don't know if the destination node is in the MDD, prefer the second option.

 ### Removing an arc
 To remove an arc, you have to remove its references from both the parent (source) and the child (destination).
 As for the node's case, you can do it manually by call methods from the Node class, but you may prefer to simply call the `mdd.removeArc(Node source, int arcValue)`.